vildocompany/vildocompany.github.io/_pages/data analysis.md

 The company behind the ecommerce platform wants to know their user churn condition.
 They wanted to know when and where people would drop their platform; if there are any clear differences in user characteristics between those who are classified as churn and aren’t.

-**Info Notice:**
+**Info:**
-{: .notice--info}
+Case is part of a study and 'company' mentioned is fictional; data used is a public data that can be accessed through: [dataset](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).

-- Case is part of a study and 'company' mentioned is fictional; data used is a public data that can be accessed through: [dataset](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).
+**Note:**
-- This analysis is the first part of a two part project: second part [here].
+This analysis is the first part of a two part project: second part [here].
-{: .notice--info}
+{: .notice--note}

 ## Computing Churn Rate
 Starting off, the first thing to do is calculate the overall user churn rate of the company.
 This is achieved by dividing the total churn user with total user (`churn user / total user`).